scottrogowski/code2flow/README.md

 code2flow
 =========

-Turn your Python and Javascript source code into DOT flowcharts
+Turn your Python and Javascript source code (javascript not working yet) into DOT flowcharts

 Code2flow will sweep through your project source code looking for function definitions.
 Then it will do another sweep looking for where those functions are called.
 Code2flow connects the dots and presents you with a flowchart estimating the functional structure of your program.